 Somewhere in the region between pulse and pitch is the sound of the woodpecker happily tapping at the bark of a tree around 20 times a second, about the rate of a human shiver from cold or fear.
 The hummingbird beats its wings 70 times a second to make a note around the lowest of the bass voice.

-The change of sensation as a repetition is accelerated to become a pitch can be explored on the Android app pulse2pitch which has a special page on this site..
+The use of these two units, B.P.M. and Herz, applied to both tempo and pitch, can be explored on the Android app pulse2pitch which has a special page on this site.

 To read about the the topsy-turvey maths of the vibrating string click here